elliott-beach/gdrive/README.md

 Version 1.5 or higher.

 ## Installation
-Released binaries will be implemented as soon as there is signifigant demand.
+Released binaries will be implemented as soon as there is demand.

 ### Compile from source
 ```bash